Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures: Introduction

 \section{Introduction}

-The classical Ruelle operator needs no introduction and nowadays is a key concept in the Thermodynamic Formalism.
-It was first defined in infinite dimensions in 1968 by David Ruelle in a seminal paper \cite{MR0234697} and since then has attracted the attention of the Dynamical System community.
-Remarkable applications of this operator to Hyperbolic dynamical systems and Statistical Mechanics were presented by Ruelle , Sinai and Bowen, see \cite{MR2423393,MR0234697,MR0399421}.
-The Ruelle operator was generalized in several directions and its generalizations are commonly called transfer operators.
-Nowadays transfer operators are present in several applications in pure and applied mathematics and is fruitful area of active development, see \cite{MR1793194} for comprehensive overview of the works before the two thousands.
+The classical Ruelle operator needs no introduction and nowadays is a key concept of Thermodynamic Formalism.
+This operator was defined 1968 for infinite dimension by David Ruelle in his seminal paper \cite{MR0234697} and since then has had attracted the attention of the Dynamical Systems community.
+Remarkable applications of this operator to Hyperbolic dynamical systems and Statistical Mechanics were presented by Ruelle, Sinai and Bowen, see \cite{MR2423393,MR0234697,MR0399421}, and in the presence of a conformal measure, the action of the Ruelle operator and the transfer operator from abstract ergodic theory coincide.
+Nowadays transfer operators are present in several applications in pure and applied mathematics and are fruitfully applied in many areas of active development, see \cite{MR1793194} for comprehensive overview of the works before 2000.